Laundry detergent is necessary to clean your clothes, bedding and other washable fabrics that you come into contact with everyday.

 Generally these symptoms are exacerbated more in the cold winter months too, because of less moisture in your skin.

-The first thing you want to do is make sure you remove as much laundry detergent residue as you can from your clothing each time you wash it.
 First, use less detergent to begin with, since many of us use more detergent than we really need to anyway.
 Follow the directions on the label, and then experiment with using even less than recommended until your clothes no longer come out clean.
 Then, use the minimum amount that seems to work only, not more.

 You can also reduce the detergent residue in your clothes by using an extra rinse cycle.